MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 For example, if your session contains a cmdlet and a function, both named `Get-Map`, when you type `Get-Map`, PowerShell runs the function.

+> [!NOTE]
+> This only applies to loaded commands.
+If there is a `build` executable and an
+> Alias `build` for a function with the name of `Invoke-Build` inside a module that
+> is not loaded into the current session, PowerShell will execute the `build` executable
+> instead.
+It will not auto-load modules if it finds the external executable in this case.
+> It is only if no external executable is found that an alias / function / cmdlet with
+> the given name is invoked, thereby triggering auto-loading of its module.

 When the session contains items of the same type that have the same name, PowerShell runs the newer item.